Anndrea Sullivan-Bowers, Case Manager

 Copies of correspondence between counsel should not be sent to the court.

-Our regular courtroom is 7.300 on the north end of the seventh floor.
+Our regular courtroom in Salt Lake City is 7.300 on the northwest corner of the seventh floor.
+Our regular courtroom in St. George is 2B on the west end of the second floor.
 Be sure to check the daily court calendar because we sometimes trade courtrooms.

 We do not accept material via fax.
 Please scan, OCR and email to email@example.com.